-Before I went, I reviewed some reading materials as well as the One Move technique from my Panic Away course.
+Before I went, I reviewed some reading materials as well as the 21-7 Technique from my Panic Away course.
 I needed to know exactly what to do should I have a panic attack.

 It’s funny, on the way to that first experimental mass, I have to tell you I felt a little giddy with excitement.
 Even though I’m not a regular church goer, the prospect of being able to sit through mass and be ok with it would be huge for me.
 I have had thousands of panic attacks in church over the years.
 So I didn’t feel like I was going into a den of wolves, I felt strangely happy.

 Of course I went early but I’m early for everything (Aren’t all anxious people early for everything?) and I chose a seat that was challenging for me, but not too scary.
 My goal wasn’t to shock myself into a panic attack.
 My goal was gentle exposure to sitting through mass.
 I sat about halfway up towards the alter and I sat smack in the middle of the aisle.